jodogne/orthanc-mammography/README.md

 The inference algorithm produces DICOM-SR (structured reports) instances that are stored inside Orthanc.
 The DICOM-SR instance can then be displayed using a version of the [Stone Web viewer for Orthanc](https://www.orthanc-server.com/static.php?page=stone-web-viewer).

+This plugin is copyrighted by the UCLouvain university, under the AGPLv3+ license.
+It is a deliverable of the research lab led by [Sébastien Jodogne](https://info.ucl.ac.be/~sjodogne/).

 ![Example](viewer/2024-03-09-FirstDicomSR.png)

 As of 2024-03-16, a scientific paper associated with this plugin is under review.